EVERYTHING ABOUT GEORGIA

 Transportation Between Cities

-In Tbilisi there are 2 main bus stations Didube and Ortachala.
 From there buses and minibuses to different regions and cities are distributed, as well as to neighbouring countries.
 The average cost of a minibus to another end of the country usually does not exceed 10USD.
 For transportation between cities railway is a very useful tranposrt as well.
 Main railway station is on Station Square ("vagzlis moedani") very near to city center.

 Georgian Railway Network Map